rstudio/education.rstudio.com/content/blog/2021-02-08-distill-down/index.md

 With these resources at hand and open in my web browser, I was able to get started on buildng the site.
 The first time I tried, I got stuck on the CSS theming (hence the recommendation to only modify the easy-to-modify selectors at first).
 Then, I re-read the [Create theme documentation](https://rstudio.github.io/distill/website.html#create-theme) (remember when I said to read that carefully the first time?), got a little help from [`@spcanelon`](https://twitter.com/spcanelon/status/1336320295129534464?s=20) on Twitter, and made a step-by-step guide for myself.
 The next day, I tried again, and had the website up and running within an hour!
 I documented this in detail on my first [blog post](https://lisalendway.netlify.app/posts/2020-12-09-buildingdistill/) on my distill website.
 The post also has embedded screencasts of me creating the site.

 I took some time after the video to further play around with customization, especially colors, most of which are inspired by William Morris's [Strawberry Thief](https://en.wikipedia.org/wiki/Strawberry_Thief_(William_Morris)) textile.
 I'm happy with the website's unique look combined with the simplicity.
 Each blog post has its own folder of files, so it is easy to stay organized.
-I also like that blog posts are not re-rendered when the website is built.
-This means that I need to knit each blog post and build the site in order for that blog to be updated.
-This makes it easy to move on from an old blog post, and I don't have to worry about code in an old blog post breaking the website.
+I like that blog posts are not re-rendered when the website is built.
+So, you need to knit each blog post and build the site in order for that blog to be updated, but you don't have to worry about code in an old blog post breaking the website.
 I am starting to think that distill may be the tool I use for future course websites for all these reasons.

 In conclusion, I hope I have given you some reason to check out distill for creating a website.
 Or maybe I've even helped you decide to use some of the simpler tools available.
 Either way, I wish you luck on your journey.